yadayada/acd_cli/docs/setup.rst

 If it is Python 3.2.3, 3.3.0 or 3.3.1, you need to upgrade to a higher minor version.

-You may now proceed to install using PIP, your Arch package manager or build Debian/RedHat packages.
+You may now proceed to install using PIP, your package manager if you are using Arch Linux/Fedora or build Debian/RedHat packages using fpm.

 Installation with PIP
 ---------------------